Mojtaba118/Persian-Number/README.md

 # Persian-Number
-A Library That With It You Can Turn Any Number Into Word (In Persian).
+A Library that Makes You Able to Convert any Number to Persian Word.
 This Library Supports Decimal Point, Negative Numbers And Percent.

 ### `persianNumber.js`